|

 The Governor’s Council on Fitness has been charged with promoting a statewide response to prevent chronic disease and injury among Kansans.
 Established in 2006 to address physical inactivity, poor nutrition and tobacco use, the Council promotes regular, lifelong physical activity and healthy eating practices which have been shown to contribute to healthy weight, prevent and/or improve most chronic diseases, and increase longevity.

-- 2 out of 3 Kansas adults are overweight or obese
+- About 2 out of 3 Kansas adults are overweight or obese

-- 1 in 4 Kansas youth are overweight or obese
+- Nearly 1 in 3 Kansas youth are overweight or obese

 |